nickstrontium/Nickstrontium/README.md

-- 👋 Hi, I’m Nick.
+- 👋 Hi, I’m Nathan.
-- 👀 I’m interested in computing.
+- 👀 I’m interested in computers.
-- 🌱 I’m currently learning applications.
+- 🌱 I’m currently learning web applications, mobile applications and web servers.
-- 💞️ I’m looking to collaborate on blockchain.
+- 💞️ I’m looking to collaborate on architecting projects.
 - 📫 How to reach me (?)

 <!---